 Now look over your wireframe drawing.
 Think about it.
 Sleep on it.

 It’s always much easier to crumple up a piece of paper and start over than it is to keep changing your theme or to not really be sure what to communicate with your designer.
 Now you should be a lot more prepared for the next steps of building your site.

 After you’ve taken a moment to catch your breath, go and make wireframes for other pages of your site.
 Other pages might include your about page, your services or shop page, or your contact page.

 Feel free to share your drawings on Instagram and use the hashtag #accplanyoursite.

-If you are DIYing your site, I created a course that helps you with the basics of WordPress.
+If you are DIYing your site, I have a monthly membership site which includes courses that cover the basics of WordPress.
 When you learn how to set up your own WordPress website, you take back control.
 No more slamming your keyboard on the floor over and over because you just want to add a few products photos to your website but every time you try, you get an annoying error message.
 No more premature gray hairs from the stress of using your blog to *gasp* publish blog posts.
-With WordPress Made Easy, it’s just that: easy.
+Join Creative Biz U and figure out your WordPress website and more!